 The Retreat Embarkation is the Best Embarkation

 We’re not early risers, but we wanted to arrive early today to check out The Retreat embarkation lounge.
 The Retreat is Celebrity’s suite experience that is so much more than nice accommodations - check out our video all about The Retreat on Celebrity here.
-Terminal 25 is a bespoke facility for Celebrity, and it really matches the feel of the ship.
+Terminal 25 at Port Everglades (in Ft Lauderdale) is a bespoke facility for Celebrity, and it really matches the feel of the ship.
 Upon our arrival, we went to a special line for suite guests, went through separate security, and then had our check-in completed while comfortably seated in a lounge.

 The whole process may have taken five to ten minutes.
 Having arrived at 10:30am, and with boarding starting at 11:00am, that left us about 20 minutes to enjoy breakfast in the lounge, where the Retreat Hosts (concierge staff, essentially) were available for any questions.